 What is Cloud Computing?

-- Store, back up and recover data
+- Backing up and storing data securely.

-- Stream audio and video
+- Streaming audio files and video content.

 2. Disaster recovery

 Any business, of any size, should have a disaster recovery plan in place.
 Unfortunately many small businesses fall behind with this, because of the costs involved.
 Using cloud computing can help small businesses put disaster recovery in place, with less need for a massive up front investment.
 Your business can save time, and get the benefit of professional expertise by using a cloud services provider.

 One of the best features of cloud computing is that you do not have to worry about any maintenance of systems or about completing any updates.
 The cloud services provider that you choose to work with does all of this remotely.